 4. Which new tools and technology have you learned in the past year?

 This question ties directly into the previous one.
-There are 10,000 software tools and platforms available for martech stacks today.
+There are over 10,000 marketing software available for martech stacks today.
 Your CMO candidate should not only be able to identify the tech that can drive your business forward, but also what’s on the horizon.
 You want to gauge the knowledge level and proficiency of your CMO to adapt to your team and your strategy.

 5. What would you do on your first day as CMO?